dschledermann/json/README.md

 ```

 The variable $listOfChoices will now contain Payload objects.
-Each of them can be queried what variant they using the AbstractChoice::getVariantType() method.
+Each of them can be queried what variant they using the VariantChoiceTrait::getVariantType() method.

 ### Encoding a choice